raphaelbalbanez/GAME-LAND/README.md

 ## Installing the project on your machine ##

- # creat a venv on your machine #
+ # Creat a venv on your machine #
       python3 -m venv .venv

- # enable venv in your local repository #
+ # Enable venv in your local repository #
   ./.venv/Scripts/Activate

- # once activated we run the following command #
+ # Once activated we run the following command #
   pip install -r requirements.txt

- # THE LAST STEP YOU CAN RUN OUR SERVER #
+ # The last step you can run our server #
   py manage.py runserver